 1. Poecilotheria rajaei

-This recently announced new species of tarantula, found in Northern Sri Lanka, has a leg span of 8 inches—that's roughly the size of your face!
+This species of tarantula, discovered in northern Sri Lanka in 2013, has a leg span of 8 inches.
+That's roughly the size of your face!
 It’s part of an arboreal group called tiger spiders, which are indigenous to India and Sri Lanka.
-A dead male specimen of P. rajaei—which was distinguished from other tiger spiders by the markings on its legs and abdomen—was first presented to scientists in October 2009 by a local villager; a survey of the area revealed enough females and juveniles that scientists are confident they've found a new species.
-“They are quite rare,” Ranil Nanayakkara, co-founder of Sri Lanka’s Biodiversity Education and Research, told Wired.
+A dead male specimen of P. rajaei—which is distinguished from other tiger spiders by the markings on its legs and abdomen—was first presented to scientists in October 2009 by a local villager; a survey of the area revealed enough females and juveniles that scientists are confident they've found a new species.
+“They are quite rare,” Ranil Nanayakkara, co-founder of Sri Lanka’s Biodiversity Education and Research, told WIRED.
 “They prefer well-established old trees, but due to deforestation the number have dwindled and due to lack of suitable habitat they enter old buildings.”
 P. rajaei was named after a police officer who helped scientists navigate the area where it was found.

 2. Theraphosa blondi